Sophie Dahl

-Sophie Dahl (born Sophie Holloway on 15 September 1977, later taking her mother's name for professional reasons) is an English author and former fashion model.
-Her first novel, The Man with the Dancing Eyes, was published in 2003 followed by Playing With the Grown-ups in 2007.
+Sophie Dahl (born Sophie Holloway on 15 September 1977) is an English author and former fashion model.
+Her first novel, The Man with the Dancing Eyes, was published in 2003 and was followed by Playing With the Grown-ups in 2007.
 In 2009, she wrote Miss Dahl's Voluptuous Delights, a cookery book which formed the basis for a six-part BBC Two series named The Delicious Miss Dahl.
-In 2011, she published her second cookery book From Season to Season.
+In 2011, she published her second cookery book, From Season to Season.
 Her first children's book, Madame Badobedah, was released in 2019.
 She is the daughter of Tessa Dahl and Julian Holloway and the granddaughter of author Roald Dahl, actress Patricia Neal, and actor Stanley Holloway.

 Early life and education

-Dahl was born in London in 1977 to the actor Julian Holloway and the writer Tessa Dahl.
+Dahl was born in London in 1977 to the actor Julian Holloway and the writer Tessa Dahl, who were unmarried.
 Dahl's parents separated shortly after her birth.
 Through her mother, Dahl has three half-siblings.
-As a child, Sophie frequently spent time at both her maternal and paternal grandparents' houses in Great Missenden, Buckinghamshire and East Preston, West Sussex, respectively.
+As a child, Sophie frequently spent time at both her maternal and paternal grandparents' houses in Great Missenden, Buckinghamshire, and East Preston, West Sussex, respectively.
 Dahl has noted that her childhood was "an odd one, but with such magic".
-Dahl attended 10 schools and lived in 17 homes in various locations including London, New York, and India.
+Dahl attended 10 schools and lived in 17 homes in various locations, including London, New York, and India.